 Some companies are able to save money on small business taxes by electing to be taxed as an S-corporation.
 S-corps are pass-through entities.
 Instead of the company paying a corporate tax, the owners of an S-corp report business income on their personal tax returns.

 To elect S-corp tax treatment, businesses must fill out and submit Form 2553 to the Internal Revenue Service (IRS).
-Here, get step-by-step Form 2553 instructions on how to fill out the form, deadlines, and important things you should know prior to filing.
+Below, get step-by-step IRS Form 2553 instructions on how to fill out this tax form, deadlines, and important things you should know prior to filing Form 2553.

 When you form a new business entity, the IRS will tax you based on the default tax classification for that type of business.

 By default, sole proprietorships and general partnerships are regarded as pass-through entities for tax purposes.
 This means business owners report their share of business income and losses on their personal tax returns.